Pilot1782/bad_copenheimer/README.md

 This is a discord bot that will scan ip adresses to see if they are minecraft servers and will post the results in your channel.

+[Discord Server](https://discord.gg/kw3EYRwUkt) for testing a working and setup bot to see if it works for you.

 ----

 ## Beta Release